 The two main investments required for adoption include talent and technology.
 On the talent side, financial professionals need to beef up their data science skills.
 On the technology side, new techniques for real-time monitoring, such as AI and machine learning, are being used as a competitive advantage.

-As discussed, AI-based monitoring for usage-based expenses can not only track 100% of the data in real time, but by correlating these metrics with a deep root cause analysis FinOps teams have the information they need to detect and resolve incidents when it matters most.
+As discussed, an AI-based cloud cost management solution can not only track 100% of the data in real-time but by correlating these metrics with a deep root cause analysis FinOps teams have the information they need to detect and resolve incidents when it matters most.